claireweiz/claireweiz.github.io/README.md

 <h2>Description</h2>
-My personal website has three parts: landing page, about me, and portfolio.
-Simple as it is, which displays who I am and what I do.
+My personal website, including landing page, about me, and portfolio.
+Simple as it is, which displays what I do and who I am.

 <h2>Skills & Tools</h2>